Abandoned & Little-Known Airfields:

 or subsequent aeronautical charts.

-The remains of the single runway at North Grand Canyon was still quite apparent in the 1992 USGS aerial photo.
+The remains of the single runway at North Grand Canyon was still quite apparent in a 1992 USGS aerial view looking northwest.

 There did not appear to be any remains of any buildings at the site.

-A circa 2006 aerial view looking at the snowy remains of the Grand Canyon North Rim Airport's runway.
+A 2014 aerial view looking northwest at the remains of the Grand Canyon North Rim Airport's runway.

 ____________________________________________________